bluemelodybox/west-nile-virus-prediction/README.md

 41.743402  -87.731435  11
 ```

-- Created a new feature called Dist_0 and Dist_1 fromt train and test data which are the distance away from the location of highest WnvPresent using harvesine function
+- Created a new feature called Dist_0 and Dist_1 from train and test data which are the distance away from the location of highest WnvPresent using harvesine function

 - Added features like rolling mean of different periods for temperature, dewpoint and precipitation